WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/SS_PublicSupplyWaterUse/ReadME.md

 ## Summary of Data Prep
-The following text summarizes the process used by the WSWC staff to prepare and share UDWR's site specific time series water data for inclusion into the Water Data Exchange (WaDE 2.0) project.
+The following text summarizes the process used by the WSWC staff to prepare and share UDWRi's site specific time series water data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *UT_SS_PublicSupplyWaterUse Schema Mapping to WaDE.xlsx*.
 Several executable code files were used to extract the state agencies site specific time series data from the above mentioned input files.
 Each code file is numbered for order of operation.
 The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 Those code files are as follows...

 - 0_PreProcessUTSSPublicSupplyWaterUseData.ipynb
 - 1_UTssps_Methods.py